sventonsvn/sventon/doc/readme.txt

 Contact sventon developers using the sventon dev mailing list: http://developer.berlios.de/projects/sventon

-Many thanks to the developers of sventon dependent libraries!
+Many thanks to the developers of the libraries that sventon depends on!

 Enjoy!